steveforczyk/Merra2CODProject/README.md

 As noted earlier,it is not easy to store files larger than 25 MB on the repo so only some of the "data only files " were stored.
 The workaround is that a copy of this repo is stored on
 Dropbox.
 The user manual has a link to this repo which has a full collection of files.

+## Reference Material
+The EarthData site https://disc.gsfc.nasa.gov/datasets/M2TMNXRAD_5.12.4/summary?keywords=M2TMNXRAD_5.12.4 provides a wealth of reference material and the reader should study it.
+Some of the reference papers have been included in the GitHub and Dropbox repos.
+A good start point is to read the paper The Modern-Era Retrospective Analysis for Research and Applications, Version 2 (MERRA-2" by Gelaro et all.
+The Merra2 program creates approximately 60 different data products so no one reference can begin to cover this depth of material.

+## Ancillary Software
+There is one piece of government provided software that every user should have and use to assist in understanding the data.
+This software is called "Panoply" and can be downloaded from the following site https://www.giss.nasa.gov/tools/panoply/download/  .
+Very highly recommended